L-E-G/instruction-set-architecture/DESIGN.md

 This unit is inspired by the [Atari ST BLITTER chip](http://www.atari-wiki.com/index.php/Blitter_manual).

-Its purpose is to quickly transfer bits while performing a basic logic operation from the sprite library memory to the frame buffer.
+Its purpose is to quickly transfer bits from the sprite library memory to the frame buffer, while performing basic logic operations along the way.

 In the documentation this will be referred to as the "Blitter".